Exploring the Basics of UX/UI Design

 User Experience describes users' feelings toward a product.
 Consider a restaurant's atmosphere, menu, and service: they all provide a unique experience!
 A product's design, functionality, and ease of use create an exceptional experience.
 It can be positive or negative.
 However, everything entails meeting the user's needs and expectations.
 A good user experience will be easy to navigate, visually appealing, and intuitive.
 Otherwise, a product with poor UX can be confusing, frustrating, or difficult to use.

-What Are the Main Tasks of UX Designers?
+Tasks of UX Designers

 In essence, the role of UX designers is to ensure that products meet users' needs.
 In this manner, products should also achieve business goals.
 Here are some of the tasks they do daily to accomplish that.